 It may be that my statement of this does not carry through with an entire conviction.
-Fortunately, although these data are based on a wide experience with Man, particularly in the last few years, as well as during a terrible and cataclysmic war, my statement of the case does not have to stand; for in Scientology we have the processes which signify the accuracy of this observation on human character.
+Fortunately, although these data are based on a wide experience with Man, particularly in the last few years, as well as during a terrible and cataclysmic war, my statement of the case does not have to stand, for in Scientology we have processes which, by their workability, signify the accuracy of this observation on human character.